Hi, I’m Matt and I run RevampBikes.

 I’m a keen cyclist, as you can see from the photo.

 I set up RevampBikes in 2020 during the first Lockdown (remember that?).
 I needed to work more flexibly for a number of reasons and this is just something that worked for me and my family.
 I've always maintained my own bikes, and was spraying frames already.
-Wasn't much of a jump to set this up as a business, and now we’re registered with the Association of Cycle Traders, and I’m a Cytec qualified technician (Level I).
+Wasn't much of a jump to set this up as a business, and we've been here ever since.

 I’ll take your old frame, prep it, give it a new coat of paint, or maybe a few coats, to your very own design, and then get it back to you.
 Couldn't be easier, and who wouldn’t want their old bike to look like new, and with a unique custom paint job?

 If you need your bike dismantling for spraying, and then rebuilding afterwards, I can give you the name of a local mechanic who can do this for you.
 We'll handle all the coordinating of this.

 I can produce custom decals and stencils for that truly unique look.
 Your name maybe?
 Or I can even match existing manufacturers logos with my digital vinyl cutter.